 Table of contents:

-How to calculate the number of loops?
-Knitting for beginners
+- How to calculate the number of stitches for a hat with knitting needles

-How to calculate the number of loops?
-Knitting for beginners
+- How to calculate the number of stitches for sweaters and other items with non-rectangular patterns

 The article gives useful tips for calculating loops when knitting various products from any yarn.